 Check out the latest issue of WestJet Magazine or download the app.

-Since my flight was short, meals were not available.
-However, the complimentary beverages and snacks were a nice touch.
+Since my flight was short, meals were not provided, however, the complimentary beverages and snacks were a nice touch.
 This included water, wine, soft drinks, juice, coffee, and tea.

 I ordered a glass of Canadian white wine.

 Despite the flight delays, I would fly with WestJet again.
-Their no-frills service was straightforward, especially for price sensitive travelers.
+Their no-frills service was straightforward, especially for price-sensitive travelers.
+By the way, during my second trip to Toronto in June 2018, I flew with WestJet again and had a very similar experience.

 Back in April, WestJet announced that by the end of 2017, it plans to launch a new ultra-low-cost-carrier (ULCC).
 I’m looking forward to seeing what WestJet has in store next.